nats-io/nats-streaming-server/README.md

 The Store interface has been heavily modified.
 Some of the responsibilities have been moved into the server resulting on deletion of some Store APIs and removal of `UserData` fields in `Client` and `ChannelStore` (renamed `Channel`) objects.

+NOTE: Although the interface has changed, the file format of the FileStore implementation has not, which means that there is backward/forward compatibility between this and previous releases.

 The Store interface was updated:

 * Added error `ErrAlreadyExists` that `CreateChannel()` should return if channel already exists.